Skip to Content

 • Buy a home that you will occupy as your primary residence.

 • Have acceptable credit.
-Your credit score should be at least 640 to qualify for streamlined approval, though lower scores may be accepted with additional documentation, and your debt-to-income ratio should be no more than 41%.
+Your credit score should be at least 640 to qualify, though a lender may accept lower scores with additional documentation, and your debt-to-income ratio (your monthly debt payments compared to your gross monthly income) should be no more than 41%.

-The good news is that USDA loans do not require a down payment, making them an excellent choice for foreclosures.
-It's not uncommon to find foreclosed homes needing a little extra love, and the money saved by not having a down payment can help cover needed renovations.
+It's not uncommon to find foreclosed homes needing a little extra love, and the money saved by not needing a down payment can help cover needed renovations for USDA loans.

 Benefits vs Risks